HopeHub/Resume/README.md

 + Address: 8127 149th PL NE, Redmond WA 98052
 + E-mail: [hopeluquette@gmail.com](mailto:hopeluquette@gmail.com)
 + Phone #: 206.718.7099

-### Objective
+### Education
 + Build a career as part of a dynamic interdisciplinary team of design professionals.
 Strive for improvement and become the best that I can be.

-### SKILLS & ABILITIES
-+ Basic Maya, Rhino, AutoCAD, Photoshop, InDesign, Vectorworks (BIM Modeling), Basic Revit, Sketch-up, Furniture Design and Fabrication, 3D models, Rendering, Photography, Sketching and Model making.

 ### EXPERIENCE
 LANDSCAPE DESIGNER EXTERIORSCAPES, LLC - SUMMER 2014- PRESENT